 Portable battery chargers: We all hate it when we see our battery life at 20% and there is no where we can re-charge.
 There are many portable external battery packs designed to keep your smartphone, tablet, or other products running when their battery gets low.

-The annual Las Vegas Consumer Electronics Show, held this January 2018, showcased new tech items – highlights included:
+The annual Las Vegas Consumer Electronics Show, held on January 2018, showcased new tech items – highlights included:

 - Samsung’s ‘The Wall’: 12-foot television screen that can ‘grow’ to almost any size and shape by linking to other screens.